 Visit your local planetarium

-Find out when the next lunar eclipse is
+Make plans to see the next lunar eclipse

-Get ready for a nighttime show!
-Schedule in your calendar when the next lunar eclipse will be and make plans to bring a blanket, some picnic foods, binoculars or a telescope and head outside to see it for yourself! you'll be happy you made time to get outside and enjoy one of natures most interesting and accessible shows! https://www.timeanddate.com/eclipse/list.html
+Get ready for a night time show!
+Put a reminder in your calendar about the next lunar eclipse.
+Make plans to bring a picnic basket filled with goodies, a blanket, binoculars or a telescope and head out to your favorite viewing spot.
+Enjoy one of nature's most dramatic shows!

 Why We Love National Moon Day

-The moon has earthquakes that sometimes form cracks, where gasses escape!
-What a strange landscape for the Apollo crew to walk on don't you think?
+The moon has earthquakes (or in this case, moonquakes) that sometimes form cracks where gasses escape.
+What a strange landscape for the Apollo crew to walk on, don't you think?